 The Philadelphia Incident

 On September 2nd, 1944, three men entered the transfer room of the liquid thermal diffusion semi-works at the Philadelphia Navy Yard to repair a clogged tube.
 The tube they were working on consisted of two concentric pipes with liquid uranium hexafluoride circulating in the space between them and the innermost pipe contained high-pressure steam.

 As the explosion ripped through the transfer room of the Naval Research Laboratory's thermal diffusion experimental pilot-plant, the battleship U.S.S.
 Wisconsin sat berthed not more than two hundred yards away.
-Just back from its "shakedown" cruise, the sailors on board were never made aware that they had been exposed to a cloud of uranium hexafluoride, nor were the fireman and others who responded to the scene.
-Although not highly-radioactive, the uranium-hexafluoride is nevertheless, toxic.
+Just back from its "shakedown" cruise, the sailors on board were never made aware that they had been exposed to a cloud of uranium hexafluoride, nor were the firemen and others who responded to the scene.
+Although not highly radioactive, the uranium hexafluoride was nevertheless toxic.

 - Arnold Kramish, "They were Heroes Too," Washington Post, December 15, 1991.